itfrombit/osx_handmade/README.md

 using Casey's Github repository) Casey's .cpp and .h source files to the cpp/code subdirectory of this repository.

-Also, copy over the test, test2, and test3 asset folders, and the intro_art.hha file to the data subdirectory of this repository.
+Also, copy over the sources and tags asset folders.

-Your file/directory structure should look like this:
+Your directory structure should look like this:

-    .                      // root directory of this repository code/Makefile          // and the rest of the OS X platform code code/osx_handmade.cpp  // and the rest of the OS X platform code cpp/code/handmade.cpp  // and the rest of Casey's code data/intro_art.hha             // prebuilt art pack from the SendOwl site data/test/test_background.bmp  // and the rest of test assets data/test2/grass00.bmp         // and the rest of test2 assets data/test3/bloop_00.wav        // and the rest of test3 assets fonts/LiberationMono-Regular.ttf
+    .                      // root directory of this repository code/Makefile          // and the rest of the OS X platform code code/osx_handmade.cpp  // and the rest of the OS X platform code cpp/code/handmade.cpp  // and the rest of Casey's code patches/               // patches to Casey's HH source code sources/               // artwork and sounds
-	fonts/LiberationSans-Regular.ttf
-	patches/                // patches to Casey's HH source code xcode/                  // Xcode project files
+	tags/                  // descriptions and instructions for asset import xcode/                 // Xcode project files

-Before you build the application for the first time, you need to create the packed asset files.
-To do this, run

-    make osx_asset_builder

-from the code directory and then execute the osx_asset_builder command line program.
-This will create the .hha files in the data subdirectory of this repository.
-This is where the Makefile looks for them when building the Handmade Hero app package.
-You only need to re-run the osx_asset_builder if the art assets change or if you decide to use a different font.

-If you already have packed asset files, you can just copy them to the data subdirectory and skip building and running the osx_asset_builder.

-From then on, you can just run 'make' from the code directory (Note: not the cpp/code directory!) to build the application bundle.
+The first time you compile, just run 'make' from the code directory (Note: not the cpp/code directory!) to build the application bundle.
+Note that a full 'make' will cause an entire asset import on the subsequent game startup, which is slow.
+And it's extra slow in debug mode, so doing the asset import in release mode is recommended.

-Once you have done a full build and have created the application bundles, you can run 'make quick' to just recompile the dynamic library and the executable.
-Most of the build time when running the default 'make' is spent copying over the large asset files, so 'make quick' avoids that step.
+Once you have done a full build and have created the application bundles, you can run 'make quick' to just recompile the dynamic library and the executable (the code parts).
+Most of the build time when running the default 'make' is spent copying over the large asset files, so 'make quick' avoids that step and also avoids a full asset import on game startup.

 You can then either run 'handmade' directly, or 'open Handmade.app'.
 The advantage of running 'handmade' directly is that debug console output